-You can download a PNG file for free, as long as you agree to terms and conditions, which includes a line that says you don’t have exclusive rights to your design — which makes sense.
+You can download a PNG file for free, as long as you agree to the terms and conditions, which include a line that says you don’t have exclusive rights to your design — which makes sense.
 They’re giving you free graphics, which means they’re giving them to everyone else.
 In a pinch, though, it works.

 Social media content creation

 Canva is not your typical photo editor.
 Yes, you can easily crop photos, add text or resize.
 But you also get access to countless templates to create your presentations, social media graphics, greeting cards, marketing materials, posters and anything else you can dream up.

 The best part is how easy Canva is to use.
 It’s a drag-and-drop, intuitive editor.
 Try it out the next time you need to resize a photo quickly.
 Most of this is free, though you can sign up for a paid account to access premium images and templates.
 For basic use, though, a free account should give you everything you need.
 Try it here.

 Are you fed up with QuickBooks?
 You’re not alone.
 Kim hears from listeners all the time looking for a better way to get their accounting done.